-I started programming on calculators with TI-BASIC back in high school, and I've been addicted ever since.
-Outside of my studies, I'm an avid cyclist, musician, linux enthusiast.
-Prior to college, I was an active competitor in the Rubik's Cube speedsolving community.
-During the years when I was actively competing, my highlights included a North American Record, 90 podium finishes, and a top global rank of of 7th and 12th for the 2x2 and 3x3 Rubik's Cubes, respectively.
+I first started programming on calculators with TI-BASIC back in high school, and I've been addicted ever since.
+In my spare time, I love cycling, skiing, and contributing to open-source software.
+I was an active competitor in the Rubik's Cube speedsolving community, where my highlights included a North American Record, 90 podium finishes, and global 12th place rank for the 3x3 Rubik's Cube.

 - Designed and graded course assignments and exams

 - Taught supplementary lectures to reinforce course material

 - Hosted weekly office hours to answer questions and provide feedback on theoretical written work and programming assignments